All Episodes

 I mean, they have to give away internet service to the poor and computers and netbooks and all that stuff.

-Well, like, they know they could they could shut down MSNBC.
+Well, like, no, they could shut down MSNBC.

-They could they could turn it into shopping channel 14.
+They could turn it into shopping channel 14.

-They can do anything they want with it.
+They could do anything they want with it.

-They could they could certainly, they're not prohibited from trying to get an audience.
+They could certainly, they're not prohibited from trying to get an audience.

 NBC has decreed that NBC will not have an audience by virtue of its programming.